mitre/CICAT/README.md

 The -o parameter is used to specify a filename for the output spreadsheet.
 If no -o parameter is supplied, the default filename 'Results' is used and saved in the data subdirectory.
 The output filename is always appended with a timestamp to prevent CICAT from overwriting previous scenario results.
 # Worked Example
-The example subfolder contains an example assessment of AP1000 pressurized water reactor (PWR) safety systems based on CICAT scenario generation.
+The example subfolder contains an example assessment of AP1000 pressurized water reactor (PWR) safety systems using CICAT scenario generation.
+This worked example is approved for public release, PRS case 20-1395.

 The infrastructure spreadsheet includes model details for roughly 12 AP1000 safety systems and 80 components.
-Note that this model contains fictious component and network details, and was developed for demonstration purposes only.
+Note that this model contains fictious component and network details, and was developed for demonstration purposes.

 The scneario specification includes 4 scenarios, each targeting a different safety system from internal plant locations and through an external entry point.
-IS01 is a fictional threat actor.
-This threat actor's profile includes both Enterprise ATT&CK(tm) and ATT&CK for ICS techniques.
+Note that IS01 is a fictional threat actor.
+This threat actor's profile includes both Enterprise ATT&CK(tm) and ATT&CK for ICS techniques and was developed to demontrate use of ATT&CK against IT and OT components.

+The CCATrun.bat script invokes the scenGEN.py program to generate scnearios that are output to a RESULTS.ap1000.xlsx spreadsheet.

+The CICAT brief.ap1000.pptx powerpoint provides details on